milospav7/react-filterify/README.md

 React Filterify includes these APIs:

 - `configureFilterfyReducer()`: usage is required and provides simplified configuration for filter container instances that will be used across the application - container simply represents wrapper, registered by unique id, that will be used to maintain all filters related to itself.
-It represents exposed configurator which is required to use in order to set reducer per container when creating application redux store.
+Configurator is simply a starting point of library usage,  required step to set reducer per container when creating application redux store - it connects containers to their dedicated memory space in store.
 - `useContainerSubscription()`: provide a way to subscribe to any container change, by exposing event which can be used in order to trigger desired action when any filter, inside filter container, changes - basically the way to connect filters with any application component intended to consume them.
 - `useContainerState()`: on-demand exposing of current container state